hyperledger/fabric/docs/source/msp.rst

    which denounces the mentioned intermediate CA's certificate.

-In the current MSP implementation we only support method (1) as it is simpler and does not require blacklisting the no longer considered intermediate CA.
+In the current MSP implementation we only support method (1) as it is simpler and does not require blocking the no longer considered intermediate CA.

 **6) CAs and TLS CAs**